-A visual representation of the Engineering IT organizational chart (as of August 16th, 2017) is also available.
+A visual representation of the Engineering IT organizational chart (as of October 13th, 2020) is also available.

-Associate Dean for Information Technology
+Executive Associate Dean

 Jim Hurst, Director